bloxstreet/support/docs/lr+-information/staff-promotions.md

 ### <font color="#C21807">Cooldowns</font>

 Some BloxStreet ranks have cooldowns.
 A cooldown refers to a specific duration during which a player is ineligible to receive a promotion.
+Players who claim ranks through the points system do not face a cooldown period if they choose to earn their next rank through points.
+However, Store Managers and HRs who choose not to acquire their ranks through points will be subject to cooldowns.
+Store Managers can ping or DM an HR to check their cooldown.
+HRs can ping a Group Administrator or Group Director.
+Working at the store while on cooldown will increase an individual's chances of a promotion.

 | Cooldowns |
 |:----------|